Career Guides

 1. Event Assistant

 An event assistant is energetic, organised, and self-motivated.
 This job allows you to have fun while working on your feet, transferring from one place to the other.
 You can be assisting at a wedding today, and then in a concert the day after.
 Consequently, you’ll need great people and time management skills.
 In this role, you’ll work closely and under the supervision of an event manager, hence the “assistant” job title.
-If you’re also considering a career in event management in the future, events management courses online will be a great training ground for you.
+If you’re also considering a career in event management in the future, pursuing a Certificate in Event Management through events management courses online will be a great training ground for you.
 You can also explore reception courses online to complement your event assistant skills, enhancing your ability in managing tasks efficiently and providing excellent customer service.

 Hourly rate: A$24.66 (average)